Effective as of: 01.01.2017

 Commencement is held once annually.
 Only students who have fulfilled the degree requirements and have been cleared for graduation may participate in the commencement ceremony.
 Students who complete their program requirements during the following summer term or fall semester and are cleared for graduation are eligible to participate in the following commencement ceremony. .

 Participation in the commencement ceremony does not guarantee degree conferral.

 B. Obtaining a Diploma or a Degree-Bearing Transcript

 All degree-bearing documents and their certified copies are obtained from the Office of the Registrar.
 Copies must have the signature of the Registrar or the Registrar’s designee and the AUA seal to be valid.

-Diplomas are provided by the Office of the Registrar after notification from the program Dean about the completion of graduation requirements and confirmation of administrative clearance of other university obligations.
+Diplomas are provided by the Office of the Registrar only after notification from the head of the academic unit administering the degree or certificate about the completion of graduation requirements and confirmation of administrative clearance of other university obligations.

 Original diplomas are provided free of charge once.
 The Office of the Registrar can certify copies of diplomas upon written request.
 A Letter of Standing or Transcript, may be issued upon request subject to the fees and the form set by the Office of the Registrar.
 A certified copy of the duplicate diploma, marked as such, may be issued upon request subject to the fees set by the Office of the Registrar and RoA regulations.